mparno/fenics-web/source/featured/2015/csf-lpt.rst

 ****************************
 Lagrangian Particle Tracking
 ****************************
 Due to very low diffusivity of the drugs, numerical issues may arise when using the Finite Element Method on the advection-diffusion equation.
 The Streamline Upwind/Petrov-Galerkin and Discontinuous Galerkin methods would be natural methods to implement in such convection-dominated scenario.
-However, because of the extremely high Schmidt number (>2500), some level of Gibbs phenomenon was experienced in simplified test-cases.
+However, because the drug diffusivity is reported 2500 times smaller than the kinematic viscosity :math:`\nu`, some level of Gibbs phenomenon was experienced in simplified test-cases.
 The Lagrangian Particle Tracking is a method where such issues are not present.
 This method uses discrete particles and utilizes the velocity field to compute the position of the particles.
 In other words, for every particle, we solve the equation

 .. math::

   	\frac{\partial x_p}{\partial t} = u(x_p,t),

-where :math:`x_p` is the position of one particle, and :math:`u` is the velocity field.
+where :math:`x_p` is the position of particle :math:`p`, and :math:`u` is the velocity field.
 The particle density in one cell is computed simply by using the formula

 .. math::

 	\rho_{\kappa} = \frac{\text{number of particles in cell}}{\text{volume of cell}}.

-The Lagrangian Particle solving for FEniCS uses an object-oriented frame, meaning that all particles are represented by objects.
+The Lagrangian Particle Tracking solver implemented for FEniCS [4]_ made by M. Kuchta and M. Mortensen, uses an object-oriented frame, meaning that all particles are represented by objects.
 At every time-step, the particles are moved subject to the velocity field, given by a dolfin-function :code:`u` at time :code:`t` and :code:`u_1` at time :code:`t-dt`.

 .. code:: python